Spr19CS210/PA-Drill-Section-Writeups/PA7-HashTableImpl/README.md

 Your hash map should only have 8 buckets!
 Collisions will happen.
 We will be covering this in class.

+*PUT the (key,value) pairs at the FRONT of the list in the bucket.*

 ## Error checking